 You should be using Value Objects 💊

 How do you ensure that two given components speak the same language?
 Do you have invalid values floating around?
-Would you represent dates as strings internally?
-Then why do you represent your domain concepts as strings and integers?
-It makes no sense.
+What do strings and integers tell about your domain?

 📝 Java enums are a native example of value objects but they’re not adequate for an arbitrary amount of values.
 Typical value objects are email, password, locale, telephone number, money, IP address, URL, entity identifier, rating, file path, point, color, date, date range, distance.